 Now that the rear brake has been disengaged, place the sliding jaws and the center jaw on the carrier slide.
 Technically, a vise with dual station design actually consists of three jaw components: one center jaw and two sliding jaws.
 The center jaw is fastened and secured at the center, and the sliding jaws are installed on the two sides.
 Both sliding jaws will clamp the workpieces against the center jaw for machining.

 As briefed in the last step, we are now ready to secure the stationary jaw at the center of the vise bed.
 Use the screws (usually button head cap screws or socket head cap screws) provided by your manufacturer to firmly secure the center jaw.
 Next, fasten the sliding jaws which you already placed using extended length set screws or spring plungers.
-Afterwards, tighten the screws just enough to make sure that the jaws are installed securely and rigidly.
+Afterwards, tighten the screws just enough to make sure that the jaws are installed firmly.

-MTS Exhibition includes manufacturers from around the world.
-Send us a message with your requirements and our MTS Experts will happily help you with your questions.
+IMTS Exhibition includes manufacturers from around the world.
+Send us a message with your requirements and our IMTS Experts will happily help you with your questions.